 “The Marists serve collaboratively to be agents of change, affecting a shift in thought and action, changing mindsets to adopt a more informed, responsible and mindful way to utilize our shared but limited natural resources.”

-And in his encyclical on the environment, “Laudato si’,” released in June of last year, Pope Francis warned of 'serious consequences' if the world does not act on climate change.
+And in his encyclical on the environment, “Laudato si’,” released in June of 2015, Pope Francis warned of 'serious consequences' if the world does not act on climate change.
 Francis predicted an "unprecedented destruction of ecosystems" and “serious consequences for all of us,” if humanity fails to act on climate change.
-His encyclical was published June 18, 2015, by the Vatican.

 Environmental Club encourages stewardship

-Students at Notre Dame join with Pope Francis, the Marists and other world citizens in expressing concern over issues like the Gulf oil spill in 2010 and the Flint water crisis in 2016 as well as the state of the world’s environment in general.
-But for around 30 freshman, sophomores, juniors and seniors at Notre Dame, environmental stewardship is more than just a topic for discussion in a classroom.
+Students at Notre Dame join with Pope Francis, the Marists and other world citizens in expressing concern over issues like the Gulf oil spill in 2010 and the Flint water crisis in 2014 as well as the state of the world’s environment in general.
+But for a number of students at Notre Dame, environmental stewardship is more than just a topic for discussion in a classroom.
 They are active members of the school’s Environmental Club.

 Formed in 2001, the Environmental Club (or e-club) was created at NDP to raise awareness among the student body of how the small differences they make in their everyday lives can make a big impact in conserving resources and protecting the environment.

 One former Notre Dame student, Marty Opthoff, who served as president of the club, says the best thing any student can do is to spread awareness of green practices.
 “Simple things add up and really do make a difference,” he said.
 “When we all work as a community, we see big results.”